 Studying for and Taking Exams

-- Exam Study Strategies: Concept Mapping – How to make a concept map.
-These are good for studying for exams.
+- Exam Study Strategies: Concept Mapping – How to make a concept map, and why they can help you tie ideas together.

 - Exam Study Strategies: Guidelines for Creating a Study Schedule – Suggestions for making your study more efficient.